stvnprkns/Kunai-handbook/Employment Policies/Complaint Policy.md

 # Complaint Policy
 Any formal complaint about Kunai or one of its employees or third party contractors should be logged within the complaint table shown below.
-All columns must be completed and a mitigation call will take place between the complaint owner and senior management each week until a resolution is reached
+All columns must be completed and a mitigation call will take place between the complaint owner and senior management each week until a resolution is reached.

 Table should include the following columns: Date|Complaint from|Received by (person and method: in person/email/phone)|Nature of complaint|Complaint directed at|Complaint owner (must be Kunai employee)|Next steps|Notes from mitigation calls|Next mitigation call|Status (either open or closed)